abrugues/symptom-management/README.md

 # symptom-management
-This repository contains the implementation of the capstone project for the [Mobile Cloud Computing with Android (MoCCA)][1] specialization.
+This repository contains the implementation of the capstone project for the Mobile Cloud Computing with Android (MoCCA)] specialization on Coursera, which doesn't exist anymore.

 The project consists on a software solution to manage the symptoms of head and neck cancer patients.
 Two main components are used to achieve this goal: an Android application and a Spring based server.

-The Android application is used by the patients to report their symptoms, and the doctors to check the status of their patients.
-The Spring server mediates the interactions between those two.
+The Android application is used by the patients to report their symptoms, and by the doctors to check the status of their patients.
+The Spring server mediates the interactions between patients and doctors.

-A complete list of the requirements for each component can be found [here][2].
+A complete list of the requirements for each component can be found [here][1].

 # LICENSE
 	Copyright 2015 Albert Brugués